-Recognizing the need for strong, quality coffee in Milwaukee, Alterra opened its first café in 1994.
-Now with nine locations in the Milwaukee area, Alterra provides high-quality coffee, tea, baked goods, brewing equipment and accessories to a range of coffee lovers.
+Recognizing the need for strong, quality coffee in Milwaukee, Colectivo Coffee (formerly know as Alterra) opened its first café in 1994.
+Now with eleven locations in the Milwaukee area, Colectivo provides high-quality coffee, tea, baked goods, brewing equipment and accessories to a range of coffee lovers.
 The company roasts beans for over 400 wholesale customers as well as its own cafes, keeping the vintage Probat roasters that serve as a café backdrop running almost constantly.

 Beans & Barley is an institution on Milwaukee's East Side.
 The 35-year old business is known both as a social hub and a seller of wholesome, homemade food.